 This puzzle (in its original form at least) was somewhat fragile, so if you own one be careful with it.

-With a special blue sticker (images #4 and #5) you can tell the korean versions from those originating in Macau.
+With a special blue sticker (images 6-8) you can tell the country of origin.

 Meffert's Puzzles and Novelties

 This version of this puzzle is no longer in production, but one essentially identical to this one is currently for sale at Mefferts.
 If you plan on purchasing this (or any other) Meffert puzzle, help support the free TwistyPuzzles.com community resource by using this link to enter the Meffert Online Store.